logjam101/logjam101.github.io/content/Interview/01 Networking.md

 - **netstat**: Shows active connections.
 - **tracert**: Displays the route to a destination.
 - **nslookup**: Queries DNS for a domain’s IP address.

+# Conclusion

+These topics cover the foundational networking concepts essential for a cybersecurity position.
+A solid understanding of network splitting, routing, TCP/UDP protocols, ports, and key internet services provides a strong basis for identifying and mitigating security risks.
+To reinforce your knowledge and explore practical applications, refer to the [[03 Networking Questions]] section.